portons/xyte-mcp-alpha/README.md

 - `XYTE_RATE_LIMIT` (optional) - Maximum MCP requests per minute (default 60)
 - `MCP_INSPECTOR_PORT` (optional) - Port for the MCP inspector to use (default 6277)

+These variables can also be configured when deploying via Helm.
+See `helm/values.yaml` for defaults.

 ### Security Considerations

 Ensure the value provided for `XYTE_API_KEY` has only the permissions required